-The aesthetics of peaceful interiors is almost always simple.
-The use of furniture and decor is minimal.
+Serenity is a practice in mindfulness.
+It requires focus, contemplation and practice.
+A contemplative room should also be serene and simple, the use of furniture and decor, minimal.
 Peace needs space to breathe and as such, requires many empty spaces, an openess, a cleanliness and a quietness.
 There are few things that are as peaceful as sitting comfortably, perhaps quietly, in a space allowing the eyes to wander lazily across a room of soothing colors, comfortable furnishings and calming lighting.
 The addition of soothing sounds, music and fresh air can enhance the experience and lift the spirit to another level.

 People have varying sensitivities to their interior environment.
 Some people are more comfortable with aesthetic simplicity than others.
 For some it is a preference, for others, it can be a necessity or completely insignificant.